 The brain literally grows by use.
 The question is: how can we use the brain more effectively?
 It is all about stimulation and opportunity.
 We have pioneered the most effective and appropriate ways to provide enriched stimulation and enhanced opportunity to bring about brain growth and development.
 This enriched environment helps the child become more capable and independent.
 We believe that capable children are effective and happy children and they become effective and happy adults who are capable of making a much better world.

 Since we established the first Rehabilitation Center in 1955, we’ve seen thousands of children realize their full potential.
-Thousands of parents of brain-injured children have proven that a home program directed at brain growth can yield astonishing results.
 Thousands of parents of well babies and young children have taught their children to read, to love math, and to enjoy learning anything and everything.

 The IN-Report serves to record and publish the victories of brain-injured children.
 The accomplishments of brain-injured children who have graduated and the achievements of well children are also covered.
 The IN-Report keeps parents everywhere in touch with the exciting new programs, books, materials, events, and people connected with the work of The Institutes.

 This journal is one of the best ways to learn about the progress being made in the world of kids and parents at The Institutes for the Achievement of Human Potential®.
 Regular reports, special features, staff biographies and columns by staff members provide invaluable information.

 The dedicated Staff of The Institutes come from all over the world, as do the parents of brain-injured and well children, all with great determination to make their hurt children well, and their well children better.